renderorange/weather-api/README.txt

 The http library is used but is included through nodejs core.
 No additional installation is required.

-The moment library is also used.
-Moment is defined in the package.json file within the project's base dir, and can be installed via npm.
+Additionally, the moment and pigpio libraries are also used.
+Both are defined in the package.json file within the project's base dir, and can be installed via npm.

 # AUTHOR